nock/nock/README.md

   .reply(200, { id: '123ABC' });
 ```

-In case you need to perform a partial matching on a complex, nested request body you should have a look at libraries like `lodash.matches`.
+In case you need to perform a partial matching on a complex, nested request body you should have a look at libraries like [lodash.matches](https://lodash.com/docs/#matches).
 Indeed, partial matching can be achieved as:

 ```js
 nock('http://www.example.com')